GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Let's approach the filter function in a different way this time.
 We want to define the filter argument, the function that is passed to the filter function, outside of the ES6 class component.
-There we don't have access to the state of the component and thus we have no access to the `searchTerm` property to evaluate the filter condition.
-We have to pass the `searchTerm` to the filter function and have to return a new function to evaluate the condition.
+We don't have access to the state of the component and thus we have no access to the `searchTerm` property to evaluate the filter condition.
+We have to pass the `searchTerm` to the filter function and return a new function to evaluate the condition.
 That's called a higher-order function.

-Normally I wouldn't mention higher-order functions, but in a React book it makes total sense.
-It makes sense to know about higher-order functions, because React deals with a concept called higher-order components.
-You will get to know the concept later in the book.
-Now again, let's focus on the filter functionality.
+Normally I wouldn't mention higher-order functions, but in a React book it makes total sense, because React deals with a concept called higher-order components.
+You will get to know this concept later in the book.
+Let's focus back on the filter functionality.

-First, you have to define the higher-order function outside of your App component.
+First, you must define the higher-order function outside of your App component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~